etredal/MechInterp/README.md

 that has created an interactive dashboard to investigate individual features of a model!
 Although they have just a few examples it highlights how powerful this research can be.

-# Mapping Features to Meaning
+# Finding the most important features
 Now let's try making some actual discoveries now that we understand the basics!
 To do this we need to think about the tools that we have at our disposal.
 We can input text to the model, we can analyze the feature activations, and (I am assuming) we have some basic understanding of statistics and numpy.
 So what we can do is iteratively pass